 Comment by: Jennifer

-This freight forwarders info site has really help me a lot in finding some things about the transportation and logistics industry that I was not clear about.
+This great site has really help me a lot in finding some things about the transportation and logistics industry that I was not clear about.

 Comment by: Deborah